oh-lang/oh-lang/WALKTHROUGH.md

 an inner function to return a future would then require changing all nested functions' signatures to return futures.
-Instead, functions return the value that they will receive after any futures are completed (and we recommend a timeout `uh` being present for a result error).
+Instead, functions return the value that they will receive after any futures are completed (and we recommend a timeout `er` being present for a result error).
 If the caller wants to treat the function as a future, i.e., to run many such futures in parallel, then they ask for it as a future by calling a function `f()` via `f() Um`, which returns the `um[of]` type, where `of` is the normal function's return type.